-APAC : Asia-Pacific Revenue from Japan is stated separately End of Mar.
-2021
+APAC : Asia-Pacific Revenue from Japan is stated separately

 3. Number of operating units and revenue by products

 In the fiscal year ended March 31, 2021, the number of units in operation increased, especially for HAL for Medical Use Lower Limb Type and HAL Lumbar Type for Well-being.